They say that women live longer than men. Men, I'm sorry to say that it's true.

 Host or Donate to a Fundraiser

-Like most awareness topics, hosting, or contributing, to a fundraiser is a key start in raising awareness.
+Like most awareness topics, hosting, or contributing, to a fundraiser is a key start to raising awareness.
 Foundations donate to charities and other organizations, allowing for instant aid for those that need it.
 You can donate to a foundation or be involved directly!
-There are many foundations available pertaining to men's health, starting from the Prostate Cancer Foundation up to & Testicular Cancer Awareness Foundation.
+There are many foundations available pertaining to men's health such as the Prostate Cancer Foundation and the Testicular Cancer Awareness Foundation.

 Educate with a Fair

 What better way to inform people in a fun, engaging environment than at a fair?